mnalis/gsd4t_parser/README.txt

 Also, while SiRF binary SLCLog.gp2 has format:
 A0 A2 -- lead-in
 XX XX -- length
+XX    -- MID (command)
-XX XX XX ... -- payload
+XX XX XX ... -- rest of the payload
 XX XX -- checksum
 B0 B3 -- lead-out